MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcfontcombobox-class.md

  Specifies a character set.
 The default value is DEFAULT_CHARSET.
 For more information, see the `lfCharSet` member of the [LOGFONT](http://msdn.microsoft.com/library/windows/desktop/dd145037) structure.

 ### Return Value
- `TRUE` if an item in the font combo box matches the specified font description object or font name and charset; otherwise, `FALSE`.
+ TRUE if an item in the font combo box matches the specified font description object or font name and charset; otherwise, FALSE.

 ### Remarks
  Use this method to select and scroll to the item in the font combo box that corresponds to the specified font.